anystore.util

 Note

-See make_data_checksum
+See make_data_checksum for easier

 implementation for arbitrary input data.